By Heather Rhoades

 - There will be more seeds inside the pumpkin than you will ever be able to plant, so once you have a good amount of seeds rinsed, look over them and choose the biggest seeds.
 Plan on saving 3 times more pumpkin seeds than the number of plants you will be growing next year.
 Larger seeds will have a better chance of germinating.

-- Place in a cool dry spot for 1 week.
+- Place in a cool dry spot for one week.

 - Once the seeds are dry, store pumpkin seed for planting in an envelope.